open-edge-platform/orch-ui/docs/build.md

 > Note: Ensure that `<registry-name>` is consistent across all commands referenced in this guide.

-## Update Cluster Configuration file to Docker Image in Local or Online Registry
+## Update Coder with Custom Built Images

 Update the cluster configuration for deployment, locate the configuration in the `edge-manageability-framework` repository (e.g., `dev-coder-minimal`) and modify it as shown below: